 Tractor-trailers, also known as 18-wheelers, semi’s, and semi-trucks, are notorious for their size and weight – if you have ever driven next to one of these gigantic sized vehicles than you know exactly what I am describing.
 80,0000 pounds is the average weight of a loaded tractor-trailer, that is a lot of weight moving at a high rate of speed on our roadways.
-When a tractor-trailer is involved in an accident with another vehicle, or pedestrian unfortunately the tractor trailer almost always”wins”.
-The end result of a tractor-trailer accident is significant injury or death – in those instances you need a truck accident lawyer who understands the intricacies of dealing with this type of personal injury case.
+When a tractor-trailer is involved in an accident with another vehicle or pedestrian, unfortunately, the tractor-trailer almost always” wins”.
+The end result of a tractor-trailer accident is significant injury or death – in those instances, you need a truck accident lawyer who understands the intricacies of dealing with this type of personal injury case.

 Special Rules Governing Tractor-Trailer Accidents:

 The Federal Motor Carrier Safety Regulations (“FMCSR”) are the set of federal rules that govern tractor-trailer transportation (along with other commercial vehicles), providing a set of minimum safety standards for the interstate trucking industry to follow.
-The reason that this regulation has been passed is because Congress understands that driving a tractor-trailer is a dangerous activity, and believes that this activity should only be done by those with a high level of training.
+The reason that this regulation has been passed is that Congress understands that driving a tractor-trailer is a dangerous activity and believes that this activity should only be done by those with a high level of training.